WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 ### Dead Pseudo-Type

 Dead pseudo-type is not an actual type, but can be specified as a type annotation.
 The type is equivalent to the player type, but specifying the dead pseudo-type allows players to submit dead players when prompted (prompts for player type restrict the input to living players).

+### Player Optional Pseudo-Type

+Player optional pseudo-type is not an actual type, but can be specified as a type annotation.
+The type is equivalent to the player type, but specifying the player optional pseudo-type allows players to also submit "nobody" when prompted (prompts for player type restrict the input to living players).

+### Player Any Pseudo-Type

+Player any pseudo-type is not an actual type, but can be specified as a type annotation.
+The type is equivalent to the player type, but specifying the player any pseudo-type allows players to submit living, dead and ghostly (living status doesnt matter) players when prompted (prompts for player type restrict the input to living players).

 ### Actor Pseudo-Type